 Classically, friendship is one of the most powerful of the four loves — affection, friendship, romance, charity — but in modern American culture, friendship gets the short shrift.
 We have eyes only for eros.
 From chick flicks to shoot-em-up blockbusters, from Taylor Swift to Cee Lo Green, from the Disney Channel to the History Channel, romance rules the day.
 Don’t get me wrong, I’m a fan of romantic love; I’m for it.
 But when friendship gets cheated, so does romance.

 Friendship receives very little serious treatment in our cultural avenues because we over-sexualize everything.
 Intimate friendship is suspect in our culture.
 We’ve lost friendship, and we desperately need to rediscover it.
 We were designed for deep human connection.

-Harry Potter, one of my favorite stories, takes friendship seriously.
+Harry Potter takes friendship seriously.
 Its characters teach us a lot about what it means to be someone’s friend.
 We discover friendship as a form of hospitality and a means of learning forgiveness, as a kiln for cultivating character and a journey toward learning both true self-sacrifice and a true sense of self.

 “Bad company corrupts good character.”

 Right at the start of Harry’s life as a wizard, The Boy Who Lived has the opportunity to ditch the red-headed boy he befriended on the train and become friends with the cool, rich, powerful Draco Malfoy.
 Referring to Ron and his hand-me-down robes, Draco informs Harry, “You’ll soon find out some wizarding families are much better than others, Potter.
 You don’t want to go making friends with the wrong sort” (The Philosopher’s Stone).